apache/druid/docs/ingestion/input-sources.md

 ## Iceberg input source

-> You need to include the `druid-iceberg-extensions` as an extension to use the Iceberg input source.
+> To use the Iceberg input source, add the `druid-iceberg-extensions` extension.

-The Iceberg input source is used to read data stored in the Iceberg table format.
-For a given table, this input source scans up to the latest iceberg snapshot from the configured Hive catalog and the underlying live data files will be ingested using the existing input source formats available in Druid.
+You use the Iceberg input source to read data stored in the Iceberg table format.
+For a given table, the input source scans up to the latest Iceberg snapshot from the configured Hive catalog.
+Druid ingests the underlying live data files using the existing input source formats.

-The Iceberg input source cannot be independent as it relies on the existing input sources to perform the actual read from the Data files.
+The Iceberg input source cannot be independent as it relies on the existing input sources to read from the data files.
-For example, if the warehouse associated with an iceberg catalog is on `S3`, please ensure that the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension is also loaded.
+For example, if the warehouse associated with an Iceberg catalog is on S3, you must also load the [`druid-s3-extensions`](../development/extensions-core/s3.md) extension.

-Sample specs:
+The following is a sample spec for a HDFS warehouse source:

 ```json
 ...